African violet is one of the most sold indoor plants the world over.

 Height – 8 to 12 inches (20 to 30 cm)

 Exposure – veiled

-Its blooming can last for most of the year, sometimes even all year round!
+Its blooming can last for most of the year, sometimes even all year round for some violets!

 Planting, repotting African violet

 African violet likes a tight fit in its pot and thus doesn’t need to be repotted immediately.

 After that, every 2 or 3 years and preferably in spring, repot your African violet in a pot of a very slightly larger size.